Creating your Own Language Objects in Teneo

 Complex Language Objects

-While the example above is very simple, you can also create more complex language objects that make use of other language objects.
-The complex language object for “soy milk” could look like that:
+While the example above is very simple, you can also create more complex language objects that make use of other LO .
+The complex object for “soy milk” could look like that:

 Create an entity for milk alternatives